 Fr.
 Casey Jones summarizes the rewarding educational and communal experience the priests encounter in the program.
 The priest of the Diocese of Venice (Florida) is active in youth and young adult ministry as a high school and college chaplain.

-Because most of the courses are taken online, he says, “The blended STL has allowed me to be a present and active priest in my ministry, so I am actually able to implement the things which I am learning.”
+Because a portion of the courses are taken online, he says, “The blended STL has allowed me to be a present and active priest in my ministry, so I am actually able to implement the things which I am learning.”
 Father cites as an example being able to weave what he is learning into his homilies.

 “It’s very advantageous to not have to travel abroad or go away for several years,” in order to earn the degree, he adds.